skitzoid/Box2D-MT/README.md

 If your static body only has a few thin shapes that are subject to tunneling, and many thick shapes that are not, then most of that expense is unnecessary.

-Box2D-MT lets you avoid that expense by marking specific fixtures as thick walls, which means they only generate TOI events for contacts with bullet bodies.
+Box2D-MT lets you avoid that expense by marking specific fixtures as thick shapes, which means they only generate TOI events for contacts with bullet bodies.

 ```
-/// Set whether this fixture is treated like a thick wall for continuous collision detection.
+/// Set whether this fixture is treated like a thick shape for continuous collision detection.
-/// Note: thick walls only get TOI events for contacts with bullet bodies.
+/// Note: thick shapes only get TOI events for contacts with bullet bodies.
-void SetThickWall(bool flag);
+void SetThickShape(bool flag);

-/// Is this fixture treated like a thick wall for continuous collision detection?
+/// Is this fixture treated like a thick shape for continuous collision detection?
-bool IsThickWall() const;
+bool IsThickShape() const;
 ```

-You can also set isThickWall in the fixture def before you create the fixture.
+You can also set thickShape in the fixture def before you create the fixture.

 ### Partitioning Contacts Based on TOI Eligibility